 “The right lens color provides crisp vision,” Katie Vernaccini, a snowboarding merchandiser at DICK’S Sporting Goods, says.
 “It provides better depth perception and a better view of the terrain ahead.”

-- Overcast Skies: If it’s cloudy, foggy or snowy outside, go for a light lens color.
+- Overcast skies: If it’s cloudy, foggy or snowy outside, go for a light lens color.
 Think yellow, rose, amber, green or blue.

-- Nighttime Skies: Use clear lenses.
+- Nighttime skies: Stick with clear lenses.

 Goggles always indicate a Visibility Light Transmission percentage, which is the amount of light that can filter through a lens.

-- Flat lenses, sometimes called cylindrical lenses, are a great choice for novice snowboarders.
+- Flat lenses – sometimes called cylindrical lenses – are a great choice for novice snowboarders.
 They curve horizontally to promote peripheral vision but remain flat vertically.